joysn/recursion-dynamic-programing/README.md

 longest_common_sub - longest common subset given two strings

+partition_with_min_cut.py - partition string such that every subsring of the partition is a palindrome.

 coin_change_min.py - find the min # of coins required to provide the change

 mono_incr_max_len - return the length of the largest monotonically increasing subsequence